DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 Now, I mostly trust HA and what it will be doing on my system, but you've been warned, you definitely should not give this privilege to any image you found laying around on Docker Hub.

-## Databases
+## Main Database

-When we brought up HA just now, it initialized a SQLite database in the config directory.
-We're going to replace this with an external database in another docker container.
+When we brought up HA just now, it initialized a SQLite database in the config directory, this is hhandy and self-contained, but we're going to replace this with an external database in another docker container.